 Alternative long-range interactions between distal regulatory elements establish allele-specific expression at the Igf2/H19 locus.

 Our studies on the mechanisms of genomic imprinting focus on the H19 and Igf2 genes, which lie at one end of the distal 7 imprinted cluster (Figure 1).
 Paternally expressed Igf2 lies about 80 kb upstream of the maternal-specific H19 gene.
-Using cell culture systems as well as transgene and knockout experiments in vivo, we identified the enhancer elements responsible for activation of these two genes.
+Using cell-culture systems as well as transgene and knockout experiments in vivo, we identified the enhancer elements responsible for activation of the two genes.
 The elements are shared and are all located downstream of the H19 gene (Figure 2).

 Imprinting at the Igf2/H19 locus is dependent upon the 2.4 kb H19 Imprinting Control Region (H19 ICR) that lies between the two genes, just upstream of the H19 promoter (Figure 2).
 On the maternal chromosome, binding of the CTCF protein to the ICR establishes a transcriptional insulator that organizes the chromosome into loops that favor H19 expression but block interactions between the maternal Igf2 promoters and the downstream shared enhancers, thus preventing maternal Igf2 expression.
 Upon paternal inheritance, the CpG sites within the ICR are methylated, which prevents binding of the CTCF protein, so that a transcriptional insulator is not established.
 Thus, paternal Igf2 promoters and the shared enhancers interact via DNA loops, and expression of paternal Igf2 is facilitated.
 Altogether, we find that the fundamental role of the ICR is to organize the chromosomes into alternative 3-D configurations that promote or prevent expression of the Igf2 and H19 genes.